Spotted hyena: Mating, reproduction, and development

-Cubs are born with soft, brownish black hair, and weigh 1.5 kg on average.
+Cubs are born with soft, dark brown hair, and weigh 1.5 kg on average.
 Unique among carnivorous mammals, spotted hyenas are also born with their eyes open and with 6–7 mm long canine teeth and 4 mm long incisors.
 Also, cubs will attack each other shortly after birth.
 This is particularly apparent in same sexed litters, and can result in the death of the weaker cub.
 This neonatal siblicide kills an estimated 25% of all hyenas in their first month.
 Male cubs which survive grow faster and are likelier to achieve reproductive dominance, while female survivors eliminate rivals for dominance in their natal clan.
 Lactating females can carry 3–4 kg of milk in their udders.
 Spotted hyena milk has the highest protein and fat content of any terrestrial carnivore.
 Cubs will nurse from their mother for 12–16 months, though they can process solid food as early as three months.
 Mothers do not regurgitate food for their young.
-Females are very protective of their cubs, and will not tolerate other adults, particularly males, approaching them.
-Spotted hyenas exhibit adult behaviours very early in life; cubs have been observed to ritually sniff each other and mark their living space before the age of one month.
+Females are protective of their cubs, and will not tolerate other adults, particularly males, approaching them.
+Spotted hyenas exhibit adult behaviours early in life; cubs have been observed to ritually sniff each other and mark their living space before the age of one month.
 Within ten days of birth, they are able to move at considerable speed.
 Cubs begin to lose the black coat and develop the spotted, lighter coloured pelage of the adults at 2–3 months.
 They begin to exhibit hunting behaviours at the age of eight months, and will begin fully participating in group hunts after their first year.
 Spotted hyenas reach sexual maturity at the age of three years.
 The average lifespan in zoos is 12 years, with a maximum of 25 years.